-The ability to drive is an important factor for older adults to maintain independence, social connectedness, access to services (e.g., healthcare), and overall quality of life; however, motor vehicle crashes are the second leading cause of death among adults age 65 and older, second only to falls.
+The ability to drive is an important factor for older adults to maintain independence, social connectedness, access to services (e.g., healthcare), and overall quality of life; however, motor vehicle crashes are a leading cause of death among adults age 65 and older, second only to falls.

 spacing